-

 # exclude_nodump: true

-# the change.
-Defaults to ~/.borgmatic
+# Defaults to ~/.borgmatic

 # borgmatic_source_directory: /tmp/borgmatic

-# raised.
+# exist.
+If they don't, an error is raised.
 Defaults to false.

 # source_directories_must_exist: true